Event study: Empirical Methods

-Methodologically, event studies imply the following: Based on an estimation window prior to the analyzed event, the method estimates what the normal stock returns of the affected firm(s) should be at the day of the event and several days prior and after the event (i.e., during the event window).
-Thereafter, the method deducts this 'normal returns' from the 'actual returns' to receive 'abnormal returns' attributed to the event.

 Event studies, however, may differ with respect to their specification of normal returns.
 The most common model for normal returns is the 'market model' (MacKinlay 1997).
 Following this model, the analysis implies to use an estimation window (typically sized 120 days) prior to the event to derive the typical relationship between the firm's stock and a reference index through a regression analysis.
 Based on the regression coefficients, the normal returns are then projected and used to calculate the abnormal returns.
 Alternative models for the normal returns include the CAPM model, or more simplistic approaches such as mean returns (see MacKinlay 1997 for an overview).

 Calculation of abnormal returns

 Depending on the model chosen for the 'normal return', conducting event studies requires the researcher to implement a distinct sequence of steps.
 For the most common model, the 'market model', the steps are as follows: